deeppavlov/dialog_flow_demo/customer_service_bot/README.md

 ## Run the bot

 ### Run with Docker & Docker-Compose environment
 In order for the bot to work, set the bot token via [.env](.env.example).
-First step is creating your `.env` file:
+You should start by creating your own `.env` file:
 ```
 echo TG_BOT_TOKEN=*** >> .env
 echo OPENAI_API_TOKEN=*** >> .env